 As a Geneva IL home remodeling design/build firm, we are happy to announce that we’ve won a Best of Houzz 2015 award in the “design” category.
 Our project photos include some of the most popular images on Houzz.com, which is the leading online platform for home remodeling and design.

 Today I will be talking about a subject that is critical to all new construction and remodeling projects.
 This topic is 10 times more important than the cabinets, counters and other finishes that are typically the main concern of many homeowners remodeling or building.
 Some homeowners only care about appearances and that’s fine.
 If you’re the sort of person that wants to have a perfectly designed garden that enhances your home, then go for, you could check out someone like Acworth Landscaping Company if that’s what you want.
 But if you know me or follow my blog, you will quickly find that I am passionate about what I call “building for longevity.”
 When I build something, I want it to last — period!
 To accomplish this, it is vital to have an understanding of proper building techniques as well as the ability to be on site frequently to perform quality control inspections during every phase of construction.
+Its also a good idea to appropriately dispose of infested materials.
+If you’re in Perth, Skip bin hire Perth is worth checking out.

 When heading home to the western suburbs from downtown Chicago on any given day riding Metra’s Burlington Northern Santa Fe line, you’re reminded how different each of the suburbs are from one another.
 Just 18 miles southwest of the city is Clarendon Hills, a great village that has managed to maintain its small-town character and appeal.
 Last year, West Suburban Living magazine named Clarendon Hills the second-best place to live in the Chicago area (neighboring Hinsdale topped the list).
 The beautiful homes and excellent schools in Clarendon Hills are the biggest reasons why.